18F/unit-testing-node/_pages/components/rule.md

 If you don't have experience writing or using test doubles, testing the `Rule` class is a great way to gain some experience.
 If you're looking for more of a challenge, then move on to the next chapter.

-If you've skipped to this chapter, you can establish the starting state of the `exercise/` files for this chapter by running:
+And if you've skipped ahead to this chapter, you can establish the starting state of the `exercise/` files for this chapter by running:

 ```sh
 $ ./go set-rule